The “soft” stuff is the hard stuff: Product innovation through organizational innovation

 One of the biggest challenges working in product is getting people to hear you, listen to you, and believe you.
 To that end, researchers twist themselves into 🥨 trying to serve as credible actors to gain influence in organizations that are often structured to deflect interpretation and understanding.
 And while it’s important for ICs to recognize they’re not the organization’s top priority, sometimes the squeaky wheel gets the grease.

-With this familiar context, this case describes an initiative to expose veiled warnings at a simulated product flight test, which amounted to a warning call for my teams to reconsider what they thought they knew about what they thought they were learning.
-More specifically, this warning call represented a hermeneutic event: a transformative cycle of questioning, understanding, and reinterpretation of meaning within a specific situation or experience.
+With this familiar context, this case describes an initiative to expose veiled warnings at a simulated product flight test, which amounted to a early warning call for my teams to reconsider what they thought they knew about what they thought they were learning.
+This call needed to not only be openly acknowledged, it also represented a thorny hermeneutic event: a transformative cycle of questioning, understanding, and reinterpretation of meaning within a specific situation or experience.
 Put more plainly, this is an expository account of how I tackled an organization’s complex responses to gather more information before resolving conflicts of perception, communication, and expectations.
 I did this:

 Now what?
 (Strategy, Actions)